Skip to content

 Adobo Arequipeño is a hearty stew, often with pork, chicha de jora, and strong spices.
 Additionally, there are classics like Chupe de Camarones, Ocopa Arequipeña, Solterito, and Pastel de Papa.

 Queso Helado provides a cool contrast as a dessert.
-Despite the name, it is not a cheese dish but a sweet ice cream with milk, cinnamon, and coconut notes.
+Despite its name, it is not a cheese dish but a sweet ice cream with milk, cinnamon, and coconut notes.

 Travel Planning for Arequipa

 For Arequipa itself, two full days are a good start.
-If you're including the Colca Canyon, you should generally plan for three to five days.
+If you plan to include the Colca Canyon, you should rather count on three to five days in total.

 The altitude is more moderate than in Cusco, but still noticeable.
-Starting slowly, drinking enough, and not overdoing it on the first day helps.
+Starting slowly, drinking enough, and not forcing too much activity on the first day helps.

 For the Colca Canyon, good planning is worthwhile.
-Very early day trips are possible but exhausting.
-It's more relaxed with an overnight stay in Chivay, Yanque, or another village in the valley.
+Very early day trips are possible, but strenuous.
+It is more relaxed with an overnight stay in Chivay, Yanque, or another village in the valley.

-For preparation, refer to Transport in Peru, Safety in Peru, Packing List Peru, and Travel Costs in Peru.
+For preparation, the pages Transport in Peru, Safety in Peru, Peru Packing List, and Travel Costs in Peru are suitable.

 More Peru on the WhatsApp Channel